 Corexcel has focused on workplace trends for years, but we’ve never seen anything like this.
 The pandemic has brought about a workplace shift that’s becoming as widespread as the virus itself.
 Last spring, businesses, and organizations scrambled to establish work-from-home arrangements for employees.
-Now, nearly a year later, businesses throughout the U.S. are embracing hybrid and fully remote work options.
+Now, nearly a year later, businesses throughout the U.S. are embracing hybrid work style and fully remote work options.

 For a change of pace, we’re sharing our own work experience as it might serve as a useful example for other businesses.

 At Corexcel we went fully remote in 2020, and we recently transitioned to a hybrid work arrangement.
 We’re still ironing out the kinks, but for now, our team is working remotely on Mondays and Fridays and in the office on Tuesdays, Wednesdays, and Thursdays.
 So far, we’re finding the three-days-in-the-office-two-days-at-home arrangement to be a good balance.

 We decided to try a hybrid format to: